mtran21081990/WinAppAutomation/SampleProjects/AppiumLibraryAutomation/README.md

-# Sample automation test project using White Library (and Sikuli Library as a helper)
+# Sample automation test project using AppiumLibrary (and SikuliLibrary as a helper)

 This is a sample automation test project which will create an user-defined Library extended from WhiteLibrary (also included SikuliLibrary).
 For more information regarding the 2 included libraries: